 Think about sounds: they aren’t only in the music we play.
 Ambient tones and white noise can be soothing during work or downtime.
 And there are passive sounds that filter into your space too.
 Seasonal cues from outdoors (wind through leaves versus hollow branches, for example) mingle with your designed environment in meaningful ways.
 If your windows open to create a cross draft,

 you may want to encourage subtle interactions to take place, whether you enjoy something as identifiable as windchimes, or you prefer the gentle intonation of a breeze rustling plants or causing window treatments to billow and then subside.
 What do you love?
 What is already in the environment?
 Emphasize those things.

 You’ve put so much into this project.
 Don’t stop at 97%.
-Leaving a few small details unfinished now may seem like no big deal, but those things tend to linger.
+Postponing a few small details now may seem like no big deal, but those things tend to linger.
 Maybe you still need a great vase for your end table, but you just ran out of steam.
-In a few months, when that end table has become a parking area for magazines, it could be easy to just forget about the vase.
-You may reason with yourself that the table has found its own purpose, and so the vase is not needed.
+In a few months, when that end table becomes a parking area for magazines, it could be easy to just forget about the vase.
+You may reason with yourself that the table has found its own purpose, and so the vase is not necessary.
 But why let things just happen?
 Stick to your vision.
 You have the power to direct the manner in which your table is used, and how that room is used, and how the whole house is used.